FunbiOyede/nodejs-starter/README.md

 - [ ] end to end testing with testcafe
 - [ ] hosting on heroku
 - [x] Session-based Authentication(Mongodb as session store.
 Anything data can be used)
-- [ ] and lets see if more would be added